Context tree selection and linguistic rhythm retrieval from written texts: Final discussion

-The change of regime was not missed by the more recent paper of Dalevi and Dubhashi (2005) .
-They extend to chains with memory of variable length the order estimator introduced in Peres and Shields (2005) .
+The change of regime was not missed by the more recent paper of \citet{DalDub05}.
+They extend to chains with memory of variable length the order estimator introduced in \citet{PerShi}.
 They suggest without any rigorous proof that at the correct order there exists a sharp transition that can be identified from a finite sample.
-Then they applied the criterion to the identification of sequence similarity in DNA.
-Our main contribution with respect to this paper is the rigorous proof of Theorem~\ref{thm:qc}.
+Then they apply the criterion to the identification of sequence similarity in DNA.
+Our main contribution with respect to this paper is the rigorous proof of Theorem \ref{thmqc}, as well as the algorithm implementing the smallest maximizer criterion.